Spectroscopic Techniques in Chemistry

 Introduction

 Spectroscopic techniques are a powerful set of tools used to identify and characterize chemical compounds.
 They involve the interaction of electromagnetic radiation with matter and the measurement of the resulting changes in energy.
-Spectroscopic techniques are based on the fundamental interactions of light with electrons, molecules, and atoms, and provide information about the electronic structure, molecular vibrations, and molecular orientation of the sample under investigation.
+These techniques are based on the fundamental interactions of light with electrons, molecules, and atoms, providing information about the electronic structure, molecular vibrations, and molecular orientation of the sample under investigation.

 Basic Concepts